 Unifying Transformations

-A 3D model needs a world to occupy.
-It needs to be situated near other models that give it an environment, resources, and companions.
-In the last chapter, you learned about three tools for situating models: rotation, scale, and translation.
-We will use these to arrange worlds.
+Our models are lonely.
+They need a broader world to occupy.
+They need to be situated near other models to form complex scenes.
+In an earlier chapter, we learned about three tools for moving models around: rotation, scale, and translation.
+We will use these transformations to arrange worlds.

-You've seen how the three transformations can be implemented using three different mathematical operations, with translation as vector addition, scaling as vector multiplication, and rotation built on trigonometric functions.
-These differences present a problem: running a vertex through a sequence of transformations results in messy code.
+The three transformations use three different mathematical operations: translation is vector addition, scaling is vector multiplication, and rotation is a combination of sine and cosine.
+These differences present a problem: if we want to apply a sequence of transformations, the code that combines them will be messy.
 Worlds are built out of many such sequences.
 A rock is rotated a bit, scaled up, and then translated into place next to a tree.
-We want to find a fast and expressive system for sequencing transformations.
+The messes will lead to unmaintainable software if we don't find a better way to express transformation sequences.

-In this chapter, we propose a grand unifying theory of transformations that will express rotation, scale, and translation using a common set of mathematical operations.
+In this chapter, we develop a unifying system of transformations that will compactly express any mixture of rotations, scales, and translations.
+The heart of the system is a mathematical structure called a matrix.
 By the chapter's end, you'll be able to answer the following questions:

 - How do matrices consolidate the calculation of dot products and provide a common interface for all three transformations?

-- What are the logical and performance benefits of transforming via matrices?
+- What are the notational and performance benefits of transforming via matrices?